eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 > [!TIP]
 > You can't use math in an inlist, so if you wanted to have twice the mixing length, write `mixing_length_alpha = 3.6d0` rather than `mixing_length_alpha = 2 * 1.8d0`

-Choose at least 2 more objects from the following table and run a model for each.
+Choose at least 2 more objects from the following table and run a model for each, changing the history file name so we can plot them soon.

 | Object  | Type | Mixing Length  | Source |
 | :---- | :-- |:---- |:-- |